 A company’s performance management process is integral not just to the operations of the business, but also to the relationships developed with, and among employees.
-Having a clear performance management plan in place sends a strong message to your staff that the organisation is invested in the professional development and career growth of its people - an important factor underpinning employee motivation and loyalty.
+Robert Half, one of the top international recruitment agencies, offers advice on how to have a clear performance management plan in place that sends a strong message to your staff that the organisation is invested in the professional development and career growth of its people - an important factor underpinning employee motivation and loyalty.

 Learn the benefits of a comprehensive performance management process from performance reviews to making promotion decisions and managing pay rises.

 The performance management process –

 integral to the success of your company

 Having a strong performance management process in place is more than a human resources responsibility.
 It is tied to the operating success of the company, providing a framework on which bonuses, pay rises, and salary reviews are based, and this in turn directly impacts staffing costs.